Akinpellumie/Akinpellumie/README.md

 Sotware Engineer
 ----------------

 I am a versatile Software Engineer with expertise in building mobile, web, and desktop applications.
-My Set Skills (From Top to Mid).
-Xamarin.Forms > Flutter > Native Android; AppCenter > Azure > Docker > Kubernetes VueJs > ReactJs MySQL > MongoDB...
-Languages (From Top to Mid) C# > Dart > Java > Kotlin JavaScript > Rust
+Recognized for actively learning and picking up tools necessary to get things done.
+A proactive developer with competency in effective communication, user experience and a good manager of time.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [akinlade3195@gmail.com](mailto:akinlade3195@gmail.com)